 Never Use Physical Force

-Beagles don’t respond well to harsh obedience techniques like spanking and hitting.
+Beagles don’t respond well to harsh obedience techniques like spanking or hitting.
 They’ll feel fear, but won’t be able to concentrate on what you’re trying to teach them.
-Plus, who wants a dog that fears them?
+This could also hurt your relationship with the dog.
+Who wants a dog that fears them?

 Often times, a fearful Beagle can develop aggressive behaviors.
 When dogs are scared or cornered, their survival instincts kick in and they try to “scare off” the perceived threat.
 It’s why the small dogs tend to show aggression.

 Instead, accompany your training with lots of praise – that is, positive reinforcement.
 Every time your Beagle does something right, hug them, pet them, and give them a treat.
 Beagles respond much better to this than with fear.

 Your Beagle needs plenty of exercise each day.
 If possible, take them to an open space and throw balls and sticks to allow them to expend energy while using their chasing and tracking skills.
 You can even take your Beagle for a swim!